Preparing a new repository

 Note

-restic expects path-style URLs like for example s3.us-west-2.amazonaws.com/bucket_name.
+restic expects path-style URLs like for example s3.us-west-2.amazonaws.com/bucket_name for Amazon S3.
 Virtual-hosted–style URLs like bucket_name.s3.us-west-2.amazonaws.com, where the bucket name is part of the hostname are not supported.
 These must be converted to path-style URLs instead, for example s3.us-west-2.amazonaws.com/bucket_name.
+See below for configuration options for S3-compatible storage from other providers.

 Minio Server